Evenwyne/programming-univbasics-4-introduction/README.md

 Thus far, we've been storing simple data in our variables, constant scalar
-values: `String`s, `Integer`s, and `Float`s, etc. Learning to store and to work with the data held in these data structures will be the focus of this module.
+values: `String`s, `Integer`s, and `Float`s, etc. Learning to store and to work with the data held in data structures will be the focus of this module.

 ## Compare Collection Data Types to Scalar Data Types